JOHN: What a joy to hear the testimonies tonight from these young people, as we often do, and the testimony of the grace of the Lord in their lives.

-I think you are probably fairly well aware of the fact that there is a rather large segment of the Christian church and even the evangelical church that believes in infant baptism.
-Something borrowed from, or retained from Roman Catholicism, that somehow baptizing an infant makes them a child of the Covenant with varying possible results.
-Everything from it’s merely a symbol to what is called presumptive regeneration...the doctrine of presumptive regeneration which you find among some Reformed people is that if a child has been baptized, you presume that child is regenerate.
+I think you are probably fairly well aware of the fact that there is a rather large segment of the Christian church and even the evangelical church that believes in infant baptism, something borrowed from or retained from Roman Catholicism, that somehow baptizing an infant makes them a child of the covenant with varying possible results.
+Everything from “it’s merely a symbol” to what is called presumptive regeneration, the doctrine of presumptive regeneration, which you find among some Reformed people, is that if a child has been baptized, you presume that child is regenerate.

 In contrast to that, all that the Scripture knows is that you profess Christ as Lord and then you are baptized.
 And, of course, you heard testimonies tonight from young people who all were raised in a Christian family with no apparent benefit apart from the knowledge of the gospel.
 There’s no saving benefit in being a Christian family.
 One has to come to faith in Jesus Christ alone.
-I used to say that when you enter the narrow gate, you enter alone...you don’t come in with your family, or in some kind of group association.
+I used to say that when you enter the narrow gate, you enter alone - you don’t come in with your family or in some kind of group association.

-So this was a...this was a bloody battle in the period of the Reformation over Baptism.
-But the testimony of Scripture is crystal-clear.
-There is no such thing as an infant Baptism anywhere in the Bible...no place.
+So this was a - this was a bloody battle in the period of the Reformation over baptism, but the testimony of Scripture is crystal-clear.
+There is no such thing as an infant baptism anywhere in the Bible - no place.

-And some people say, “Well infant Baptism is the New Testament equivalent to circumcision.”
-So whenever that comes up, I say, “Okay, where does the Bible make that connection.
+And some people say, “Well, infant baptism is the New Testament equivalent to circumcision.”
+So whenever that comes up, I say, “Okay, where does the Bible make that connection?
 You can’t just say it is that, where does the Bible make that connection?”
-Well the answer is, it doesn’t make that connection anywhere.
+Well, the answer is it doesn’t make that connection anywhere.

 So it’s a wonderful thing to follow the simple principles of Scripture.
 You repent, you believe, and you’re baptized.
 And that’s what we heard from those wonderful young people tonight.
 That’s just a great, great, great blessing.
 Thank you so much for those testimonies.

-QUESTION: Hi, my name is Carmen.
+QUESTION: Hi, my name is Carmen Sealer.

 JOHN: Hi, Carmen.

 QUESTION: And I have - first I have to say thank you, Pastor, for your teaching.

 JOHN: You’re welcome.

 QUESTION: I have a request and a question.
-My request is, if you can say something, we have so many kids here from Grace that are going to college, very soon, if you could say something to them because most of them, they think they are Christians because they come here since they were little ones, or because they have Christian parents.
-You can encourage them.
-Now they are going to college without being...making any commitment to God or being baptized.
-And my question is...
+My request is, if you can say something, we have some - so many kids here from Grace that are going to college, very soon.
+If you can say something to them because some - most of them, they think they are Christians because they come here since they are little ones or because they have Christian parents.
+If you can encourage them.
+Now, they are going to college without being - making any commitment to God or being baptized.
+And my question is -

-JOHN: Well let’s stop there for a minute, okay?
+JOHN: Well, let’s stop there for a minute, okay?

-JOHN: Yeah, that’s obvious.
-What you’re saying, and I know what you fear and it’s probably pretty close to you, is that they have been sheltered here, they have been kept in a protective environment, they’ve been protected by the presence of their parents, you know, 1 Corinthians 7 says, “The unbeliever is sanctified in the presence of the believer.”
+JOHN: Yeah, I mean that’s obvious.
+What you’re saying, and I know what you fear and it’s probably pretty close to you, is that they have been sheltered here, they have been kept in a protected environment, they’ve been protected by the presence of their parents, you know, 1 Corinthians 7 says, “The unbeliever is sanctified in the presence of the believer.”
 Just the blessing that comes down on believing parents spills over on the kids, even if they’re unbelieving kids.

 Of course, the issue is if you never come to a personal commitment to Jesus Christ and you step out of all of those protective influences, you are unsheltered and you are unprotected.
 And, of course, to step into the situation that you’re going to step into in a secular college is to step into a situation where all the standards are completely different than everything you’ve experienced in the church - everything.

-Jesus said, “You’re with Me or against Me.”
-So if young people who have been raised in it have not committed themselves to the truth of the gospel and embraced Christ as Lord and Savior, they maintain a position of being enemies of the gospel and that is to say they will welcome all those things that undermine that truth.
-So it is a very, very dangerous situation they step into and I think young people need to be warned about that because it is not going to be a neutral environment.
+Jesus said, “You’re with me or against me.”
+So if young people who have been raised in it have not committed themselves to the truth of the gospel and embraced Christ as Lord and Savior, they maintain a position of being enemies of the gospel, and, that is to say, they will welcome all those things that undermine that truth.
+So it is a very, very dangerous situation they step into, and I think young people need to be warned about that because it is not going to be a neutral environment.

-The world is never a neutral environment and when you go into a classroom, perhaps Psalm 1 is the best way to understand it.
+The world is never a neutral environment, and when you go into a classroom, perhaps Psalm 1 is the best way to understand it.
 “How blessed is the man who doesn’t walk in the counsel of the wicked, nor stand in the path of sinners, nor sit in the seat of scoffers.”
 That is not a good place to be, sitting in a classroom with a scoffing professor.
-So I do think you need to warn your children about that, that you don’t need to distrust the grace of God and the goodness of God and if you’re having to let your children go into that secular kind of environment, this can wrap up your prayer life significantly.
+So I do think you need to warn your children about that, that you don’t need to distrust the grace of God and the goodness of God, and if you’re having to let your children go into that secular kind of environment, just ramp up your prayer life significantly.

-JOHN: Well, it’s not fifteen in my judgment.
+JOHN: Well, it’s not fifteen, in my judgment.

 QUESTION: Thank you.

 JOHN: Next question?
-Yeah, the last thing you want to do is let fifteen year olds be alone together.
+Yeah, the last thing you want to do is let fifteen-year-olds be alone together.
 That’s not smart because immaturity and strong desires don’t make for good results, good outcomes.
 I think it’s important to protect those kinds of situations from happening.
 I think it’s fine for them to be together collectively in groups, to go places, do things, be involved in activities, but not to begin an isolated relationship.
-I think those kinds of things...given the society in which we live in and the influences that are all around us that excite all the wrong kinds of things in young people, I don’t think high school is the right place for that, either.
+I think those kinds of things - given the society in which we live in and the influences that are all around us that excite all the wrong kinds of things in young people, I don’t think high school is the right place for that, either.

 And all the other kinds of things, you know, there are people like that and the romance factor follows that somewhere down the road.
 What you want to begin to do is cultivate friendships with people of character, people of spiritual character and conviction.
 That’s what you want your young person to do.
-That’s very far away from teen-age crushes and all of that kind of thing.
+That’s very far away from teenage crushes and all of that kind of thing.
 Okay?
 Okay, good.
 Thanks.

 QUESTION: Hey, Pastor John.
 My name is Phil.